awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-publish-subscribe.md

 ## Authorization<a name="ipc-publish-subscribe-authorization"></a>

-To use local publish/subscribe messaging in a custom component, you must define authorization policies that allows your component to send and receive messages to topics\.
+To use local publish/subscribe messaging in a custom component, you must define authorization policies that allow your component to send and receive messages to topics\.
 For information about defining authorization policies, see [Authorize components to perform IPC operations](interprocess-communication.md#ipc-authorization-policies)\.

 Authorization policies for publish/subscribe messaging have the following properties\.